sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 This paper is interesting if you are in asset pricing.
 It provides an empirical proof for Duffie et. al in 2007 which discusses search frictions as a factor in yield variability.

-It doesn't look too tough to implement parts of the paper even with public information, and might be valuable when assessing the efficiency of a specific capital market or the potential price of an asset/asset class if you have a view on certain factors (i.e. market concentration).
+It doesn't look too tough to implement parts of the paper even with public information, and might be valuable when assessing the efficiency of a specific capital market or the potential price of an asset/asset class if you have a view on certain factors (i.e. market concentration.)

 The paper also builds heavily on CDGM (2011), so it might be useful, though not necessary, to check that out.